Saturday, February 9, 2019

 Material Fee: $20 (cash payable to the instructor)

-*Required Materials to Bring With You: small garden shears, a pair of non-heavy duty pliers for wire work, and a spray bottle of water.
+*Required Materials to Bring With You: small garden/pruning shears, a pair of non-heavy duty pliers for wire work, and a spray water bottle.
 (Registration required)

 Learn the art of bamboo basket making from a master bamboo craftsman, Akihiro Mashimo, from Kyoto, Japan in this hands-on workshop.
 Learn the history and beauty of bamboo craftsmanship, and how to apply traditional techniques combined with contemporary design to create your own sculptural bamboo basket form to take home.